gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

 1. Create a directory that will house the function.
 In this example we will create a directory called `echo` at the root of the project.

 1. Create the file that will contain the function code.
 In this example, our file is called `echo.js` and is located inside the `echo` directory.
-If your project is public, skip to step 4.
+If your project is:
+    - Public, continue to the next step.

-1. If your project is private you will need to [create a GitLab deploy token](../../deploy_tokens/index.md#creating-a-deploy-token) with `gitlab-deploy-token` as the name and the `read_registry` scope.
+    - Private, you will need to [create a GitLab deploy token](../../deploy_tokens/index.md#creating-a-deploy-token) with `gitlab-deploy-token` as the name and the `read_registry` scope.

 1. `.gitlab-ci.yml`: This template allows to define the stage, environment, and image to be used for your functions.
 It must be included at the root of your repository: